 An advocate for new music for guitar ensemble, Mr. Rodriguez has arranged several works, with the particular aim of replicating the sound world of the symphony orchestra.
 His arrangements for guitar ensemble have been performed in concerts and festivals in Mexico, Puerto Rico, the United States, Panama, and Lebanon, among others.

 Mr. Rodriguez holds a Bachelor of Musical Arts in Classical Guitar Performance from the Escuela Superior de Música Universidad Autónoma de Coahuila.
 (Saltillo, Coahuila, México).
 Holds a Master of Music from the Conservatory of Music of Puerto Rico.
-His primary guitar instructors are Ivan Rijos, Manuel Barrueco, Martín Madrigal, and Manuel Lopez.
-He has studied Theorbo and early music with Christopher Wilke.
+His primary guitar instructors are Ivan Rijos, Thomas Johnson, Manuel Barrueco, Martín Madrigal, and Manuel Lopez.